revans011/jsm_2023/documents/positive_unlabeled_design_abstract.md

 This was a simulation study that considered the effect on statistical power of 10 percent or fewer undetected positives in the control group.
 The simulation used

 Other papers have discussed improved tests and power. (wang, and the pan paper )

+### Practical implications

+However, the undetected-positive rate for CCLD GWAS studies is small, certainly less that 10 percent, and the low rate causes only small biases in odds ratio estimates.
+However, this study shows that unlabeled data also affect the inferences, and we show that even a few positive cases in the negative controls can affect the power of the study.
+Fortunately, positive-unlabeled data appears to reduce power, making the results reported in CCLD GWAS studies conservative.

 ## References